 - Heart attack or stroke

-- Numbness between your legs, loss of normal bowel and bladder control and, in men, problems with having an erection
+- Numbness between your legs, loss of normal bowel and bladder control and, for men, problems having an erection

 How soon will I recover?